giann/croissant/README.md

         identifier = { "blue" },
     },

+    dump = {
-    -- Nesting limit at which croissant will stop when pretty printing a table dumpLimit = 5,
+        -- Nesting limit at which croissant will stop when pretty printing a table depthLimit = 5,
+        -- If a table has more items than itemsLimit, will stop there and print ellipsis itemsLimit = 30
+    }
 }
 ```